xuwang/kube-aws-terraform/README.md

 Please add "54.186.177.19 kube-api.example.com" to /etc/hosts file.
 ```

-You may need update the /etc/hosts file if you are not able to connect to the api server after a while because ELB IP can change.
-You should setup example.com domain delegation properly for production.
+You may need to update the /etc/hosts file periodically if your connection to the api server stops working because AWS ELB IP address can change.

+The API server name is registered with Route53 and is aliased to the API server's ELB name.
+If you delegate the example.com domain to Route53, you don't need to modify /etc/hosts file.

 ### Config kubectl and deploy add-ons

-To setup kubectl config and deploy add-ons, i.e. kubedns, dashboard, and monitor:
+The following command will setup kubectl config and deploy add-ons, i.e. kubedns, dashboard, and monitor:

 ```
 $ make add-ons